Federal Aid Program Descriptions

 Federal Work-Study (FWSP)

 Program for students who are interested in working on campus part-time to earn money for educational expenses.
-Rate of pay for 2013-14 is $7.50 per hour and payroll is done once each month by direct deposit on or around the 15th based on hours worked in previous month.
+Students earn the current prevailing minimum wage.
+Payroll is done once each month by direct deposit on or around the 15th based on hours worked in previous month.
 Positions are limited and require the student to interview with supervisor for position.
 Positions are posted online as early as two weeks prior to start of term at http://www.otc.edu/employment/workstudyopenings.php

 Federal Direct Loan - borrowed money which must be repaid.